Working for a living…

 Collected 90-plus continuing education hours in both ranch management and animal husbandry

-Three-time volunteer instructor with Texas AgriLife Extension Service’s summertime lineup of kids wildlife conservation camps offered through the Bobwhite Brigade programs begun A&M Wildlife Specialist Dr. Dale Rollins
+Three-time volunteer instructor with Texas AgriLife Extension Service’s summertime lineup of kids wildlife conservation camps offered through the Bobwhite Brigade programs begun by A&M Wildlife Specialist Dr. Dale Rollins

 Photojournalism Short Course